Eichmann in Jerusalem

-Eichmann in Jerusalem: A Report on the Banality of Evil is a 1963 book by political thinker Hannah Arendt.
+Eichmann in Jerusalem: A Report on the Banality of Evil is a 1963 book by the philosopher and political thinker Hannah Arendt.
 Arendt, a Jew who fled Germany during Adolf Hitler's rise to power, reported on the trial of Adolf Eichmann, one of the major organizers of the Holocaust, for The New Yorker.
 A revised and enlarged edition was published in 1964.

 Theme

-Arendt's subtitle famously introduced the phrase "the banality of evil".
-In part the phrase refers to Eichmann's deportment at the trial as the man displayed neither guilt for his actions nor hatred for those trying him, claiming he bore no responsibility because he was simply "doing his job" ("He did his ‘duty'...; he not only obeyed 'orders', he also obeyed the 'law'."p.
-135).
+Arendt's subtitle famously introduced the phrase "the banality of evil."
+In part the phrase refers to Eichmann's deportment at the trial as the man displayed neither guilt for his actions nor hatred for those trying him, claiming he bore no responsibility because he was simply "doing his job." ("He did his 'duty'...; he not only obeyed 'orders,' he also obeyed the 'law.'")

 Eichmann

-Arendt takes Eichmann's court testimony and the historical evidence available, and she makes several observations about Eichmann:
+Arendt takes Eichmann's court testimony and the historical evidence available and makes several observations about him: